erhaym/decrypt-chromium-passwords/README.md

 >Note: Padding is extra bytes added so that the length fits a required block size.

 I censored my keyring secret and my password but it does work.
 We've successfully decrypted the password.
-Therefore, any local malicious program running can fully recover these saved passwords, as we have seen, it just has to read access to the browser's profile directory and query the user's keyring.
+Therefore, any local malicious program running can fully recover these saved passwords, as we have seen, it just needs read access to the browser's profile directory and the ability to query the user's unlocked keyring.
+For v10 passwords, the attack is even more trivial as the key is public.

 To demonstrate the practical implications, I've written a Python script that automates this entire decryption process.
 This tool is for educational and personal research only.
 Use it only on your own systems to practically observe the implications in case your machine get infected, as these are the steps malicious programs could follow to exfiltrate your credentials.